mikementor/about/qa-review/identifying-the-context.md

             1.lots of browsers/mobile browsers support?
         3. via desktop app
         4. via mobiles
-        5. etc
-8. Is there anything we missed?(etc question)
+8. Is there anything we missed?

 ### Current status